Asymptotically Optimal Algorithms for Budgeted Multiple Play Bandits: Multiple plays bandit with cost constraint

 \subsection{Regret decompositions}

 The best achievable (oracle) performance consists in choosing, at every round $t$, $Q(t)$ to be the optimal distribution $Q^\star$ whose probabilities of inclusions are described in Proposition~\ref{prop:Oracle}.
-Such a strategy ensures an expected gain at each round of with the definitions introduced in Proposition~\ref{prop:Oracle}.
+Using the definitions introduced in Proposition~\ref{prop:Oracle}, such a strategy ensures an expected gain at each round of

+The quantity above is the reward from pulling the chosen arms relative to the reward from reallocating the expected cost of the strategy, namely $\sum_{a=1}^K q_a^\star c_a$, to pursue the action (which is external to the bandit problem) that has reward-to-cost ratio equal to the indifference point $\rho$.
+We prove the following identity in Appendix~\ref{proofs:Oracle}. \begin{proposition} It holds that